MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/6-deploy-azure-function-app.md

 1. To close the nano editor, select Ctrl+X.

-### Deploy the application to the function app
+## Deploy the function app

-Now you're ready to deploy your application to the function app.
+Now you're ready to deploy the function app.

 To publish the code, run this command: